silviostanzani/silviostanzani.github.io/README.md

 ## About Me

-Hi, i am a Project Leader at NTT Data Brazil for AI innovation Projects.
+Hi, i am a Project Leader at NTT Data Brazil for Artificial Intelligence Innovation Projects.

 I work with P&D and Research projects since 2005 mainly in the field of Parallel Programming, Distributed Computing and Artificial Inteligence.